 The next thing a court may consider is who will be the custodial parent of the parties’ children.
 Often the custodial parent will be the one who is also awarded the family pet, as the children are typically bonded to the pets.
 By keeping the pet with the children, it can help the children transition into the new life by having the stability of the family pet remaining as a constant.

 Finally, the court will also look to which spouse spent the most time with the pet.
 If one spouse is much more bonded to the pet than the other, it is only logical that that spouse be awarded the pet.
 Although pets are considered property in the eyes of the law, most judges are disinclined to award a pet to a spouse who shares little to no bond with the animal, as that could result in anxiety or stress for the pet.

-If you are concerned about what will happen to your family’s pet, contact us at(732) 479-4711 We can discuss the factors the judge will examine and help you apply them to your case.
+If you are concerned about what will happen to your family’s pet, contact us at(732) 479-4711 We can the judge will examine and help you apply them to your case.